Fix 1: Run the Windows Update Troubleshooter

 Step 2: Scroll through the list and see if you find any failed updates.

-If you encounter a failed update, some of the files associated with that update may have gotten corrupt.
-In that case, you will need to delete the existing update files from the SoftwareDistribution folder and download them again.
+If you encounter a failed update, some of the files associated with that update may have gotten corrupted.
+In that case, you must delete the existing update files from the SoftwareDistribution folder and download them again.

 Another way to stop Windows from installing the same update over and over is to uninstall the problematic update and reinstall it.
-Here’s how you can go about it.
+Here’s how to go about it.

 Step 1: Press the Windows + I keyboard shortcut to open the Settings app.
 Navigate to the Windows Update tab and click on Update history.